john-fotis/AirBnB-Clone/front-end/airbnb/README.md

 ## Download npm and node.js [here](https://www.npmjs.com/get-npm)

-In the project directory, you can run:
+In the project directory, you must run:

 ### `npm install`